B2B Buy Now, Pay Later promises to revolutionise B2B payments.

 3. Cut admin time

 Many merchants are simply unable to tap into the demand of purchases by invoice because it requires too much manual work.
 Managing an invoice payment solution in-house requires specialist staff to organise invoices and stay on top of payments.

 But with BNPL B2B, merchants can simplify operations across multiple departments and save time, making it super easy to stay organised and save multiple hours a week in manual work.

-- Increases average order value and conversion rates.
 Buyers who don’t use credit cards have to float their working capital by fronting their expenses to make purchases.
 And the companies who do use credit cards often run into card limits that prevent them from buying what they need.

-- Increases customer retention.
 The issue of a complicated checkout experience for B2B buyers shouldn’t be understated.
 In fact, 77% of B2B buyers say their latest purchase was either difficult or very complex.